 Which Ireland Family Vacation is Right For You?

-I can't help but wonder how much you would drive past, wishing you could stop and see it, while on a bus.
+I can't help but think about how much you would drive past, wishing you could stop and see it, while on Disney trips to Ireland.
 In my mind the freedom of renting a car far outweighs the convenience of a tour guide.
-And, yes, I noticed that I suggested dining in pubs quite a few times.
-But honestly, we had some of our best meals in pubs- and a couple of our worst in regular restaurants.

 Of course any trip to Ireland is a good trip, in my book.
 It all comes down to preference.
 What is yours?

 I would love your input!
-Have you been on an Adventure by Disney to Ireland?
+Have you been on an Adventures by Disney Ireland vacation?
 What did you think?
 Would you suggest it?
 Why or why not?